open-component-model/ocm/api/ocm/plugin/README.md

 plugins.

 Plugins can either be installed manually, just by copying the plugin executable to the plugin directory, or by using the CLI commands.
-They uye OCM component versions as installation source.
+They use OCM component versions as installation source.
 Plugins must have the artifact type `ocmPlugin` and follow the rules for providing multi-platform executables by using separate resources with the same name by different platform attributes as extended identity. (see Go platform and architecture names).

 The commands extract the correct variant for the platform the command is running.